-How long must the abstract be?
+How long must the abstract/artistic statement be?

-Abstracts submitted for the Undergraduate Research Symposium must adhere to a strict guideline of one paragraph, no longer than 250 words in length.
+Abstracts/artistic statements submitted for the Undergraduate Research Symposium must adhere to a strict guideline of one paragraph, no longer than 250 words in length.

-How do I get my abstract selected?
+How do I get my abstract/artistic statement selected?

-Abstracts and application materials will be reviewed by a faculty panel that will recommend students based on the quality of their submission.
+Abstracts/ artistic statements and application materials will be reviewed by a faculty panel that will recommend students based on the quality of their submission.

-Will my abstract be published?
+Will my abstract/ artistic statements be published?